 - SCDOT can only erect signs on state highways.
 The agency does not have the authority to place them on city or county roads.

 - In the case of an interstate highway, memorial signs will be placed in a dedicated area at the nearest South Carolina Welcome Center or rest area.

 - SCDOT reserves the right to temporarily remove or relocate a sign at any time for highway maintenance or construction.

 - Signs will remain in place for two years.
 Following the two-year period, the sign will be taken down.
 The memorial plaque will be sent to the person who applied for the sign at the address listed on the application.

-- No signs will be erected for victims who were directly involved in criminal activity that led to their deaths, such as DUI, reckless driving, fleeing law enforcement officers.Any positive drug test or alcohol test result greater than the legal limit in SC will result in disqualification.
+- No signs will be erected for victims who were directly involved in criminal activity that led to their deaths, such as DUI, reckless driving, or fleeing from law enforcement officers.Any positive drug test or alcohol test result greater than the legal limit in SC will result in disqualification.
 Additionally, a crash report indicating a contributing factor of a pedestrian illegally in the roadway will also result in a disqualification.

 - Appeals, exceptions, and extensions will be reviewed and permitted by the Director of Traffic Engineering.